Fairy Tail: Dragon Cry: Plot

-Cast
+Voice cast

 Production

-Production of a second Fairy Tail film was first announced in Kodansha's Weekly Shōnen Magazine in May 2015, with key and concept artwork illustrated by Hiro Mashima depicting the character Natsu Dragneel in a half-draconic form seen in the finished film.
+Production of a second/sequel Fairy Tail film was first announced in Kodansha's Weekly Shōnen Magazine in May 2015, with key and concept artwork illustrated by Hiro Mashima depicting the character Natsu Dragneel in a half-draconic form seen in the finished film.
 Mashima drew 193 pages of storyboards for the film, created rough sketches of its characters, and served as a chief producer.
 The Fairy Tail: Dragon Cry title was revealed on the first day of January 2017.
 The film's campaign promoted the climax of the Fairy Tail manga series, which concluded its run on July 26, 2017.
 The theme song for the film is "What You Are" by Polka Dots.

 Release

 The second film was released in Japan on May 6, 2017, with an international release in select theaters scheduled the same month.
 Madman Entertainment announced plans to distribute the film theatrically in Australia and New Zealand.
 Anime Limited distributed and released the film on 17 May 2017 in the United Kingdom, with further screenings scheduled for 19 May 2017.
 The moviegoers who attend the movie screening had got a storyboard booklet by Hiro Mashima.
 Southeast Asian film distributor ODEX brought the film to Singapore on June 8, Indonesia, Malaysia on July 27, and the Philippines.
 German distributor KAZÉ Anime brought the film on June 27 and July 16, 2017 in cinemas in Germany and Austria.
 The film debuted and ranked #10 in the box office with 42,771 admissions.
 Anime Central later hosted the film premiere on May 20, 2017.

-On July 14, 2017, Funimation announced limited theatrical screenings of the film in North America.
-The film was screened on August 14, 2017 in a subtitled-only format in the United States and Canada, and on August 16 and 19 in a dubbed format in the United States.
+On July 14, 2017, Funimation announced limited theatrical screenings of the second film in North America.
+The second film was screened on August 14, 2017 in a subtitled-only format in the United States and Canada, and on August 16 and 19 in a dubbed format in the United States.
 Screenings for the dub were scheduled for August 17 in Canada.

-The film was released on DVD and Blu-Ray in Japan on November 17, 2017.
+The second film was released on DVD and Blu-Ray in Japan on November 17, 2017.